Go Back

 Make the Sweet Potato Purée

 1. Peel and cube the sweet potatoes into 1-inch pieces.
 Boil in salted water until fork-tender, about 15 to 18 minutes.
 Drain and return to the pot over low heat for 1 minute to steam off excess moisture.
-Pass through a ricer or mash very well.
+Transfer to a blender (not a food processor or hand mixer — a blender gives the silky, restaurant-style smooth).

 2. Over low heat, stir in the cold butter one tablespoon at a time until fully incorporated.
 Add the warm heavy cream a little at a time until the purée is silky and smooth.
 Stir in the brown sugar and nutmeg.
 Season with salt and white pepper.